1 0 6000 0 600 120 30 https://headerbidding.co 960 0

-Identity matching has been playing a major role in digital advertising for several years.
-For much of history, users have been identified based on cookie IDs, device IDs, and a few other parameters.
-The IDs can definitely help to gather heaps of audience information to deliver targeted ads on the open web.
+Identity matching has played a major role in digital advertising for several years.
+For much of history, users have been identified based on cookie IDs, device IDs, and other parameters.
+The IDs can help to gather heaps of audience information to deliver targeted ads on the open web.

 Publishers and advertisers use personalization to make the advertising more relevant.
 The irony is that many users change their source while completing their journey (path-to-purchase).

-Not only the changes in devices, but changes in IP addresses also lead to inaccurate attribution.
-A Wi-Fi network is shared by several users over different devices.
-You can take an example of your office where colleagues are connected to one Wi-Fi during office hours.
+Not only the changes in devices but changes in IP addresses also lead to inaccurate attribution.
+Several users share a WiFi network over different devices.
+You can take an example of your office where colleagues are connected to one WiFi during office hours.

 Hence, to get over the trouble, identity matching is needed.
 It paves a way to reach the relevant audience in an omnichannel way.
 Individualized ad serving is hard to do without identity matching as cookies can be deleted, CTV devices don’t have unique identifiers, and disparate data reduces the efficiency of targeted advertising.